Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 to print the results in the proper format.

-Add support for option 4: finding the maximum price and its day
+Add support for option 4: finding the minimum price and its day

 that takes a list of 1 or more